terror/liam.rs/projects/fx.md

 image: fx.png
 ---

-**fx** is a simple command-based language for producing art based on OpenGL texture input/output chaining.
+**fx** is a simple command-based language for producing art based on texture input/output chaining.

 This was a side experiment done before implementing GPU acceleration for [degenerate](https://github.com/casey/degenerate), mostly as a way to fledge out